PTEN c.493_496del, p.Gly165Ter

 PM6 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for PM6 is: "Moderate Strength: Assumed de novo without confirmation of paternity and maternity."
-The evidence for this variant shows: no de novo data reported.
+According to VCEP guidelines, the rule for PM6 is: "Very Strong Strength: Two proven OR four assumed OR one proven + two assumed de novo observations without confirmation of paternity/maternity."
+The evidence for this variant shows: no presumed de novo data are available.
 Therefore, this criterion is not applied.

 PP1